 Effect of various mulches on yield parameters of brinjal

 The yield was recorded maximum in plants grown under the plastic mulch for both the years, (26.7 t ha⁻¹ in 2022 and 30.6 t ha⁻¹ in 2023) followed by organic mulch (24.7 t ha⁻¹ in 2022 and 30.3 t ha⁻¹ in 2023), while no mulch recorded the minimum yield (21.6 t ha⁻¹ in 2022 and 22.4 t ha⁻¹ in 2023), respectively.
 The critical difference (CD) values at 5% significance level indicated that these differences were statistically significant for both parameters across the two years (CD for yield: 3.02 t ha⁻¹ in 2022 and 1.01 t ha⁻¹ in 2023) (Table 2).
-This may be explained by the fact that mulching improves soil moisture content significantly, controls temperature swings, raises the availability of nutrients in the soil, optimizes the soil microclimate, and suppresses weeds, all of which contribute to an increase in growth and yield (Subedi and Adhikari 2024).
+This may be explained by the fact that mulching improves soil moisture content significantly, controls temperature swings, raises the availability of nutrients in the soil, optimizes the soil microclimate, and suppresses weeds, all of which contribute to an increase in growth and yield (Subedi and Adhikari, 2024).

-As advocated by various studies, has a profound impact on yield as it reduces competition for nutrients, space, and light, leading to higher marketable yields.
+As advocated by various studies, mulching has a profound impact on yield as it reduces competition for nutrients, space, and light, leading to higher marketable yields (Gomasta et al., 2023; Abdrabbo et al., 2017).
 Some free-flying insects need light from the sun to maintain their horizontal orientation while they are in the air; however, when light from the ground enters their body, they are unable to carry on with their regular flight pattern.
 The typical orientation of flight is disrupted by the light reflection from below when the ground is covered with black silver-coated plastics contributing to higher marketable yield (Shimoda & Honda, 2013).

 Effect of fertilizer levels on yield parameters of brinjal